unicode-org/message-format-wg/exploration/error-handling.md

 This does not give implementations full freedom to return _nothing_ or some other behavior.

 ## Alternatives Considered

+### Separate Requirements

+The following spec text is proposed:

+> When formatting a message with one or more errors:
+> - An implementation MUST provide a way for a user to be informed
+>   of the name of at least one of the errors,
+>   either directly or via an identifying error code.
+> - An implementation MUST provide a way for a message with one or more
+>   _Resolution Errors_ or _Message Function Errors_ to be formatted
+>   using a fallback representation.
+>
+> The two above requirements MAY be fulfilled by a single formatting method,
+> or separately by more than one such method.

+This alternative ensures that even messages with runtime errors can be formatted with the same string representation in all implementations.

+Compared to the current spec text, the under-specified "informative error" is replaced with a more concrete minimum requirement, which can be fulfilled with a two-byte error code in very limited environments.

+The phrase "In all cases" is left out, and the ability to fulfill the requirements separately rather than at the same time is explicitly called out.

 ### Current spec: require information from error(s) and a representative best effort message